tingmelvin/willemstad-x/README.md

 4. Admonitions
 5. Dataview
 7. Breadcrumbs
+8. Advanced Tables
+9. Full Calendar
-8. Get Info
+10. Get Info
-9. CookLang Plugin
+11. CookLang Plugin
-10. Emoji Toolbar
+12. Emoji Toolbar
-11. Maps of Content
+13. Maps of Content
-12. cMenu
+14. cMenu
-13. Footnote & Citation Indicator
+15. Footnote & Citation Indicator
-14. Longform
+16. Longform
-15. Settings Search
+17. Settings Search
-16. LanguageTool Integration
+18. LanguageTool Integration

-### Things to complete + WIP
-1. Colour Palettes
-2. Fixes for mobile (albeit not offering official support yet)
-3. ... and a bunch of other stuff in my Obsidian file that I didn't write it here.
-However, most of what I have in mind can be found [here](https://notes.tingmelvin.com/ER-Resources/ER2OWS/ER2OWS-12-CodingNomenclature_WillemstadX#Additional%20stuff%20that%20I%20need%20to%20add).

----

-### Just another word
-Having a theme out within 2.5 weeks of trying to do something with CSS (from the time I left [Sanctum](https://github.com/jdanielmourao/obsidian-sanctum), which I honestly think [jdaniel](https://github.com/jdanielmourao) did an amazing job with) is probably something I didn't think was possible even a week before this was published.
-That being said, [Chris](https://github.com/chrisgrieser) (of [Shimmering Focus](https://github.com/chrisgrieser/shimmering-focus) fame), [Cecilia](https://github.com/ceciliamay) (of [Primary](https://github.com/ceciliamay/obsidianmd-theme-primary) fame), and [SlRvB](https://github.com/SlRvb) (of [ITS Theme](https://github.com/SlRvb/Obsidian--ITS-Theme) fame) prophesied I would end up with a theme and had more faith in me than I did.
-I owe them a word of thanks.
-Thanks y'all, and I hope I didn't let anyone of you down. :blush:

----

-### Attribution
+## Attribution
 As is with most theme codes in Obsidian, many pieces/snippets of code have been cobbled together from whatever the hive mind has created.
 It is therefore not possible to accurately and fully attribute everyone's efforts, which might have come into and been adopted by this theme.
 That being said, there are multiple pieces of instrumental code that I can attribute to, which I do so here:
 - Multi-Colour Highlighting, adapted from [Zhang Chenyu (@Atlas)](https://github.com/zcysxy)'s and [Chris Grieser (@pseudometa)](https://github.com/chrisgrieser)'s code
 - Varying/Readable Underlines, co-written by myself and [Cecilia May](https://github.com/ceciliamay)